10 Things You Should Do Now to Make Spring Allergies Less Miserable Later

 Start wearing sunglasses outside

 When pollen from trees lands on your eyes, nose, and throat, it can cause allergy symptoms.
 Boyan Hadjiev, MD, allergist (aka “Dr. Sneeze”) in New York City, says that people should avoid getting pollen in their eyes.
 “It can cause red itchy eyes, sneezing and sniffling, an itching over the nose, and sometimes a cough,” he says.
 Sunglasses can prevent pollen from landing in your eyes, so get in the habit of wearing them before spring is in full swing.
-Find out the 15 things your allergist really wants you to know this spring.
+(Find out what your allergist really wants you to know this spring.)

 Stock up on allergy medication early

 You don’t want to be in a position of needing allergy relief when you’re already a stuffy, sneezy mess.
 Plus, allergists often suggest starting allergy medication weeks before peak allergy season hits.
 (More on that below.)
 Flonase Sensimist is a new over-the-counter version of the formerly prescription nasal spray—the mist is now finer, enabling the spray to reach higher up in the nasal cavity to areas of the nasal passages that might already be congested.
 If you stock up on your go-to best allergy medicine, such as Flonase and Allegra, you’ll thank yourself later.
 (Check out these other allergy nasal spray brands that allergists trust.)

 Start taking your medication early (especially nasal spray)

 Nasal spray takes a few days to become effective at treating allergy symptoms, so begin treatment early if you want to avoid the waiting period.
 Dr. Hadjiev recommends taking medications early too.
 “If you know that you have allergies, start ahead of time,” he said.
 “Start one week ahead of when you normally get your symptoms.”
 (Don’t miss what allergists do to control their own allergies.)